Selling Your Physical Therapy & Outpatient Rehab Business: An M&A Deep Dive

 The Evolving M&A Landscape in Physical Therapy and Outpatient Rehab

-The U.S. physical therapy market is a significant and growing industry, valued at approximately $49.48 billion in 2025 and projected to reach $61.70 billion by 2030, demonstrating a Compound Annual Growth Rate (CAGR) of 4.6%.
+The U.S. physical therapy market is a significant and growing industry, projected to reach $61.70 billion by 2030 from an estimated $49.48 billion in 2025, reflecting a Compound Annual Growth Rate (CAGR) of 4.6%.
 This growth is underpinned by several powerful, long-term trends:

 - Aging Population: The demographic shift towards an older population, particularly the baby boomer generation, significantly increases the demand for physical therapy services.
 By 2030, approximately 20% of the U.S. population will be over 65, driving demand for services related to mobility maintenance, fall prevention, and age-related conditions.